Unstructured-IO/unstructured/README.md

 ### PDF Document Parsing Example
 The following examples show how to get started with the `unstructured` library.
-You can parse over a dozen document types with one line of code!
-Use this [Colab notebook](https://colab.research.google.com/drive/1U8VCjY2-x8c6y5TYMbSFtQGlQVFHCVIW) to run the example below.

 The easiest way to parse a document in unstructured is to use the `partition` function.
 If you use `partition` function, `unstructured` will detect the file type and route it to the appropriate file-specific partitioning function.
 If you are using the `partition` function, you may need to install additional dependencies per doc type.
 For example, to install docx dependencies you need to run `pip install "unstructured[docx]"`.
 See our  [installation guide](https://docs.unstructured.io/open-source/installation/full-installation) for more details.